bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="5.0378204286964126in"} -->

-Let\'s take a look.
-Right here, I\'ve just hit the medium view port screen size, and a few things have happened.
+Let&apos;s take a look.
+Right here, I&apos;ve just hit the medium view port screen size, and a few things have happened.
 First, the div that said extra small and small screen, it disappeared.
 It is now no longer visible.

 The second thing that happened is that the medium divs now have become visible.
-We couldn\'t see them before, and now we can.
+We couldn&apos;t see them before, and now we can.
 But the third thing that happened, that you might not notice unless you really are thinking about it, is before each div took up the full width of the screen.

 Remember, we had four boxes, boom.
 One, two, three, four.
-Now, instead of taking up the full width, we\'re only taking up six columns.
-We\'re not taking up 12.
-So, we\'ve really changed the look of this.
-We\'ve changed the content, but we\'ve also changed the layout.
+Now, instead of taking up the full width, we&apos;re only taking up six columns.
+We&apos;re not taking up 12.
+So, we&apos;ve really changed the look of this.
+We&apos;ve changed the content, but we&apos;ve also changed the layout.
 So instead of having four on top of each other, we have two pairs of two.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->